theanalyz3r/qordoba-for-sketch/README.md

 ![Alt text](https://storage.googleapis.com/storage.qordoba.com/Downloading.gif " Download a translated page from Qordoba")

 To download the translation of a Page, go to Plugins → Qordoba → Download Current Page.
 Choose what language you want to download (this is defined in your Qordoba project settings).
 Ta da!
 Your localized design will be downloaded as a separate page.
+If you’ve downloaded an RTL language, the text layers will automatically be right-justified.

 ##### Setting font settings